Garv-Sharma/Garv-Sharma/README.md

 - 👋 Hi, I’m Garv Sharma.
-I have 2+ years of professional web application development experience
+I have 4+ years of professional web application development experience
 - 💼 I am a full time Technical (Integrations) Consultant at Sprinklr India Pvt Ltd
 - 👀 In my free time, I also do NodeJS based application development using MEAN/MERN stack.
 Watch this space for my personal website (under construction)
-- 📫 You can reach me at garv24sharma@gmail.com or garv.sharma@sprinklr.com
+- 📫 You can reach me at garv24sharma@gmail.com